5 Easy & Scenic Tucson Hikes for the Hot Summer Season

 Hidden Canyon Bowen Loop trail

 The Hidden Canyon Bowel trail is a relatively easy 1.8 mile loop hike which begins at the luxurious JW Marriott at Starr Pass Resort.
-Not only is this hike incredibly scenic, it’s also completely free, yet just as scenic as the big parks in town.
+Not only is this hike incredibly scenic, it’s also completely free, yet just as scenic as the big, pricier parks in town.
 If you are looking for solitude, you are in luck as this trail is deserted most of the time due to the hidden location.
-While tourists hang around the resort’s pools, you can enjoy the incredible desert scenery all to yourself!
+While tourists lounge around the resort’s pools, you can enjoy the incredible desert scenery all to yourself!
 Regardless of whether you are staying at the resort, you should plan some time to hike this amazing trail.

 This trail lies within the beautiful Tucson mountain range and the views are tremendous for the entire trek.
 Like all other Tucson trails, you will travel through the most amazing desert landscapes, coming across many different species of cactus including the Saguaro only found in the Sonoran desert.